ktoddbrown/MinT/manuscript_draft.markdown

 [10] $~~~~~~~~~~assimilation~=\frac{V_{MAX}~\times~C_{S}~\times~S}{K_{M}~+~C_{S}}$.

 Here we assume that the $C_{S}$ is assimilated into R with efficiency equal to one (@Hanegraaf2001).
-Organic C is released from reserves by a rate proportional to R. The overall mass balance equation for pool R is defined as:
+Organic C is released from reserves by a rate proportional to R. The overall mass balance equation for pool R is thus:

 [11] $~~~~~~~~~~\frac{dR}{dt}~=~assimilation~-~f_{0}~\times~R$,

-where $f_{0}$ is the rate constant controlling the release of organic C from reserves.
+where $f_{0}$ is the constant controlling the rate of release of organic C from reserves.
 The released organic C is used to maintain structures or to grow (i.e. increase pool $S$).
 However, maintaining structures have a priority over the growth (@Hanegraaf2001).
 The growth is realized only when reserves contain enough organic C. When pool $R$ doesn't contain enough organic C to maintain $S$, proportional part of $S$ is lost via respiration.
 The respective mass balance equations for pools $S$ and $C_{S}$ are defined as:

 [12] $~~~~~~~~~~\frac{dS}{dt}~=~max\left\{f_{a}~\times~Y_{S},~0\right\}~+~min\left\{f_{a},~0\right\}$,